isamu-isozaki/teamai_test/tools-and-tips/index.html.md

 ## Simplenote

-[Simplenote](https://simplenote.com/) is a free, open source note taking app which is cross platform, and syncs across all devices.
+[Simplenote](https://simplenote.com/index.html.md/index.html.md) is a free, open source note taking app which is cross platform, and syncs across all devices.

 ## Spectacle App

-[Spectacle](https://www.spectacleapp.com/) is a free, open source windows resizing and arrangement tool for Macs and is amazing for productivity -- particularly if you use multiple displays.
+[Spectacle](https://www.spectacleapp.com/index.html.md/index.html.md) is a free, open source windows resizing and arrangement tool for Macs and is amazing for productivity -- particularly if you use multiple displays.
 Once you use this you'll never go back!
 Consider donating if you love it.

 ## MobileDay

-If you install [MobileDay (Free)](https://mobileday.com/) on your phone and give it access to your Google Calendar it can dial into conference calls for you.
+If you install [MobileDay (Free/index.html.md)](https://mobileday.com/index.html.md/index.html.md) on your phone and give it access to your Google Calendar it can dial into conference calls for you.
 It is very good at detecting the number and password from the calendar invite.

 ## Keeping You Awake

-[Keeping You Awake (Free & Open Source)](https://github.com/newmarcel/KeepingYouAwake) is a macOS utility application that can prevent your Mac from entering sleep mode for a predefined duration or as long as it is activated.
+[Keeping You Awake (Free & Open Source/index.html.md)](https://github.com/newmarcel/KeepingYouAwake/index.html.md) is a macOS utility application that can prevent your Mac from entering sleep mode for a predefined duration or as long as it is activated.

-## SessionBox (Chrome, Firefox 51+, Opera)
+## SessionBox (Chrome, Firefox 51+, Opera/index.html.md)

-[SessionBox](https://sessionbox.io/discover) is a browser extension that helps you deal with multiple sessions.
+[SessionBox](https://sessionbox.io/discover/index.html.md) is a browser extension that helps you deal with multiple sessions.
 It binds a particular session to a tab.
 This is particularly useful for testing with different users in the same browser.

 ## Enable screen lock on your mac menu bar

 1. Open up the `Keychain Access` application
-2. In the menu bar (next to the apple logo), click on `Keychain Access`
+2. In the menu bar (next to the apple logo/index.html.md), click on `Keychain Access`
 3. Click on `Preferences`
 4. Check the box `Show keychain status in menu bar`
 5. The lock icon should now show up on your menu bar